horsch37/CDF-Workshop/README.md

 ![Syslog message](https://raw.githubusercontent.com/horsch37/CDF-Workshop/master/jimsyslognifi.png)

 2. Now that the Input Port is configured we need to have somewhere for the data to go once we receive it.
 In this case we will publish the message to Kafka using a GrokReader and JSONWriter.
-To do this drag the Processor icon to the canvas and choose the ProduceKafkaRecord processor.
+To do this drag the Processor icon to the canvas and choose the PublishKafkaRecord_2_0 processor.

 ![Kafka Write](https://raw.githubusercontent.com/horsch37/CDF-Workshop/master/jimkafkawrite.png)
 ![GROK Settings](https://raw.githubusercontent.com/horsch37/CDF-Workshop/master/jimgrok.png)